Care without the wait

 To prepare for your first individual therapy session, you can be sure to acknowledge that you are taking a wonderful first step towards investing in yourself and your healing.
 Second, come to therapy as your most honest and authentic self.
 Third, do not settle for a therapist that you do not feel comfortable with.
 It is super important to be comfortable and feel like you can connect with your therapist.
 Do not try to fit a therapist that does not match your needs.
 Finding a therapist is like finding a comfortable pair of shoes: you may have to try on a few pairs before it feels just right.
 You will know when you have made the right choice, as it will feel comfortable.

-Starting Individual therapy in Winston-Salem
+Individual therapy FAQs

 What is individual therapy?